intel-analytics/BigDL-2.x/docs/docs/GrpcGuide/GrpcGuide.md

+# gRPC Guide
+This guide introduces how to use a wrapped gRPC Server in Analytics Zoo to ease the grpc service development.

-Users can write proto and Service, and pass Service to a wrapped `ZooGrpcServer`
+Users can write proto and Service, and pass Service to `ZooGrpcServer`

 A simple HelloWorld example proto could be
 ```